 Your mission: Keep them on track

-April is Financial Literacy Month and a great time to help your young kids level up their real-life savings skills with this 30-Day Kids’ Challenge activity page!
+April is Financial Literacy Month and a great time to help your young kids level up their real-life savings skills with this 30-Day Kids' Challenge activity page!
 They’ll have fun seeing how putting change in a jar each day adds up over 30 days.
 Help them set a goal of saving for something they really want.
-At the end of the month, they can use the Fat Cat Coin Sorter at their local branch to count their savings.
-Then they will be able to decide how much to put in their account versus how much they want to keep in cash.
-Plus, they’ll be excited to score that new video game, ice cream outing with friends or something else they want to buy later!
+At the end of the month, they can use the coin sorter at their local branch to count their savings.
+Then they will be able to decide how much to put in their account versus how much they want to keep in cash. they’ll be excited to score that new video game, ice cream outing with friends or something else they want to buy later!

 If you have teens at home, let them in on the action!
 Give your older players a mission to sock away money every day and see where they rank at the end of the month.
 This 30-Day Kids’ Money Saving Chart is a great way for your teens to see their savings compound.
 For an even bigger challenge, help your children save all year with the 52-week savings challenge for kids.

 To earn dividends, a FAT CAT® Account must have a minimum balance of $25.